sedos-project/organization/docs/data_requirements/input_data.md

 #### Don'ts

+* table name must not maximal character limit = 50
 * no points
 * no commas
 * no spaces
 * avoid dates
+  * if dates then without `-`e.g.: 2022-10-21 will through an error.
+Use underscore instead!
 * don't start column header with a number

 ### Delimiter